-(i) The Board of Directors directors of the Corporation (other than those directors elected by one or more series of Preferred Stock) shall, until the election of directors at the annual meeting of stockholders to be held in 2018, be divided into three classes, as nearly equal in number as possible, designated Class I, Class II and Class III.
-Each class shall consist, as nearly as may be possible, of one-third of the total number of directors (other than directors elected by one or more series of Preferred Stock) constituting the entire Board of Directors.
-Each Director (other than directors elected by one or more series of Preferred Stock) shall serve for a term ending on the date of the third annual meeting of stockholders next following the annual meeting at which such director was elected, provided that directors initially designated as Class I directors shall serve for a term ending on the date of the 2007 annual meeting, directors initially designated as Class III directors shall serve for a term ending on the date of the 2008 annual meeting and directors initially designated as Class III directors shall serve for a term ending on the date of the 2009 annual meeting.
-Notwithstanding the foregoing, each director shall hold office until such director's successor shall have been duly elected and qualified or until such director's earlier death, resignation or removal.
-Commencing at the 2016 annual meeting of stockholders, successors to the Class of directors whose terms expire at such meeting shall be elected to hold office for a term expiring at the next annual meeting of stockholders and until their successors are elected and qualified.
+(i) The Board of Directors directors (other than those directors elected by one or more series of Preferred Stock) shall, until the election of directors at the annual meeting of stockholders to be held in 2018, be divided into three classes, as nearly equal in number as possible, designated Class I, Class II and Class III.
+Each class shall consist, as nearly as may be possible, of one third of the total number of directors (other than directors elected by one or more series of Preferred Stock) constituting the entire Board of Directors.
+Each Director (other than directors elected by one or more series of Preferred Stock) constituting the entire Board of the third annual meeting of stockholders next following the annual meeting at which such director was elected, provided that directors initially designated as Class I directors shall serve for a term ending on the date of the 2007 annual meeting, directors initially designated as Class II directors shall serve for a term ending on the date of the 2007 annual meeting, directors initially designated as Class II directors shall serve for a term ending on the date of the 2009 annual meeting and directors shall hold office until such director's successor shall have been duly elected and qualified or until such director's earlier death, resignation or removal.
+Commencing at the 2016 annual meeting of stockholders, successors to the Class of directors whose terms expire at such meeting shall be elected to hold office for a term expiring at the next annual meeting of stockholders.

+and until their successors are elected and qualified.
 Commencing with the 2018 annual meeting of stockholders, the Board of Directors shall no longer be divided into classes and all directors shall be elected to hold office for a term expiring at the next annual meeting of stockholders and until their successors are elected and qualified.